-We have used the latest HTML coding, utilizing ‘navigation’, ‘main’, ‘footer’, ‘figure’, ‘section’ and ‘heading’ tags which also conforms to the World Wide Web Consortium (W3C) standards for valid HTML (HyperText Mark-up Language) and CSS (Cascading Style Sheets).
+We have used the latest HTML coding, utilizing navigation, main, footer, figure, section and heading tags which also conforms to the World Wide Web Consortium (W3C) standards for valid HTML (HyperText Mark-up Language) and CSS (Cascading Style Sheets).
 However, some accessibility recommendations by the A11Y Project cause warnings and we decided to go with better accessibility than better validation of code.
-All webpages pass at level AA (the 2nd highest level available) against the guidelines from the W3C’s Web Content Accessibility Guidelines 2.0, which was checked using the WAVE Web Accessibility Tool.
+This website passes many of the level A, AA and AAA guidelines from the W3C’s Web Content Accessibility Guidelines 2.0, which was checked using the WAVE Web Accessibility Tool.
 There are minor issues to do with lacking color contrast which stopped this website from achieving level AAA (the highest available).
 This website has also been tested using the ChromeVox screen-reader software and the VoiceOver accessibility option on a Mac.
 The Equality Act 2010 and The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 require websites to be accessible to W3C’s level AA guidelines.

 Other accessibility features of this website include:

 - Logical and consistent coding and sectioning for webpage code and design.